SFWLtd/grad-academy/solid/open-closed/README.md

 ## open-closed-before
 This project provides a simple example of a Permit cost calculator, it takes a number of permits calculates the cost and outputs the total cost to the screen.
 There are two permit types, one that's cost is calculated by Quantity * Factor and one by Quantity + Factor.

 Looking at the code for the PermitCostCalculator.
-If in the future there is a requirement of a new permit type that calculates its cost by Quantity – Factor, we will have to add an additional IF statement, this means we are having to modify the PermitCostCalculator class each time a new permit type requires implementing.
+If in the future there is a requirement to implement a new permit type that calculates its cost by Quantity – Factor, we will have to add an additional IF statement, this means we are having to modify the PermitCostCalculator class each time a new permit type requires implementing.
 This is not ideal.

 ### To run the project
 1. Right click on the *open-closed-before* project and choose "Set as Startup Project"